wehlutyk/thesis/content/4-discussion.md

 expose the theoretical problem, and contenders: RT/Millikan and enactivism

 - inside the representational approach, the problem is 1) the content of representations (Millikan), 2) how communication infers the content (RT)
+- in theory this opens the door for context, although in practice context comes back in kicks you in the back, as there is no concrete way of doing it
 - inside enactivism, you start with some content, but you need a way to arrive to structure communication and fleshing out the details